rob450-soccer/RCSSServerMJ/README.md

 This project uses [hatch](https://hatch.pypa.io) as project management tool.
 You can install _hatch_ via your package manager or `pip install hatch` (or `pipx install hatch` on managed systems).

-After installing _hatch_, navigate to your local repository and run arbitrary scripts in isolated virtual environments via the _hatch run_ command (e.g. `hatch run mjrcssserver` for running the server with default parameter).
+After installing _hatch_, navigate to your local repository and run arbitrary scripts in isolated virtual environments via the _hatch run_ command (e.g. `hatch run rcssservermj` for running the server with default parameter).

 ### Local Installation